 Gigya includes a URL shortening service for URLs that you publish to social networks using Gigya's API.
-If Gigya's URL shortening service is active, each of the distributed URLs will be shortened to a URL with the soc.li domain.
+If Gigya's URL shortening service is active, each of the distributed URLs will be shortened to a URL that corresponds with your Data Center.

 If you wish to set up a custom short URL that will be used when publishing content to social networks:

 Define a CNAME entry in your DNS server.
 There are two methods you can use to define a CNAME entry in your DNS server: either contact your provider and request a CNAME entry, or define a CNAME entry in your DNS server.
-Specify your short domain and point it to soc.li.
+Specify your short domain and point it to your designated short URL.
 For example:

 Return to Gigya settings and enter your CNAME value in the corresponding text field (see screenshot below).

 You can select your short URL redirect method out of the following options:

 - Server redirect, replacing existing URL fragment - Use HTTP 302 redirect and append a new URL fragment or replace the existing fragment

 - Server redirect, append to existing URL fragment - Use HTTP 302 redirect and append a new URL fragment or concatenate to an existing fragment like a query string (with & separator)